Humpback Whale Watching Boat Tours

 Check out our Whale Watching compilation video from 2012

 Humpback whales are in Hawaii from Nov to May.
 However the peak of the whale season is Jan to March.
-Island Divers runs charters from after Christmas to April 15th.
+Island Divers runs charters from December to April 15th.
 This limited schedule gives us the greatest chance to have every charter interact with humpback whales.

 Other common sea life sightings on a whale watching are flying fish, green sea turtles, spinner dolphins, bottle nose dolphins, many varieties of sea birds, and rarely a Hawaiian monk seal.